The International Journal of Regression Therapy

 Past-Life Therapy: A Tool for Releasing the Subconscious

 I began using past-life therapy in 1972 and consider it the single most important psychotherapeutic tool we have.
 Unfortunately, not every patient is open to considering it.
 After all, 35% of Americans are fundamentalists and reject everything, including themselves!
 Even those who are somewhat open to the possibility of past lives sometimes are hesitant to open what they consider a Pandora’s can of worms.
 Furthermore, it is somewhat time consuming but I believe that in general the benefits far outweigh the time involved and I know of no other tool that will yield such rapid progress.
-A single case report from my files may serve to illustrate these concepts.
+A single case report from my files may serve … Read the rest

 Past-Life Therapy: Assumptions, Stages, and Progress – Ronald Wong Jue (Is.1)